You’re overwhelmed at work. Projects are piling up around the house. Do you feel like you need to relax and recharge? Of course!

 Take It Outside

 A truly effective self-care routine isn’t limited to four walls.
 A recent study found that when people take time to notice the natural world around them, their general happiness and sense of connectedness increases.
-Minos suggests taking a brisk walk, enjoying a picnic lunch or setting out on a staycation-like outing to a nearby museum.
+Minos suggests taking a brisk walk or enjoying a picnic lunch.
 The best part?
 You don’t have to do it alone.
 “For some people, self care is about connecting with others,” says Austin, Tex.–based personal trainer Karen Rooff.
 “For others, self care is about retreating alone into silence.
 Ultimately, it doesn’t matter how you do it, just that you choose activities that are nourishing for you.”

 Another way to feel better?
 See how much money you could save on auto insurance with GEICO.
 Get a fast, free quote today.

 Read more: 8 Easy Ways to Sneak in More Exercise

 Goodful: Gua Sha Facial Massage in 15 Minutes or Less

 If you’ve never done gua sha on yourself before, practice testing out your firm, medium, and light pressures on your forearm before moving to your face.